Hexagram 57巽Wind

 The line branches, bottom-up, follow the pure-Xun doubled najia composition for Wind: 丑 (line 1), 亥 (line 2), 酉 (line 3), 未 (line 4), 巳 (line 5), 卯 (line 6).
 Read against the Xun palace, whose element is wood, the six-relatives assignments are: line 1 丑 (earth) — wealth (妻財), because wood restrains earth; line 2 亥 (water) — parents (父母), because water generates wood; line 3 酉 (metal) — officer-ghost (官鬼), because metal restrains wood; line 4 未 (earth) — wealth (妻財); line 5 巳 (fire) — offspring (子孫), because wood generates fire; line 6 卯 (wood) — siblings (兄弟), matching the palace element directly.

 The shi line at position 6 carries siblings (卯, wood), the element that matches the Xun palace’s own wood directly.
 The ying line at position 3 carries officer-ghost (酉, metal), the element that restrains the palace’s wood.
-Read as a structural pair, the shi-ying axis of Wind says that the actor of the indirect work shares the palace’s nature in pure form — the doubled yielding posture is the actor’s own — while the receiving position is held by the constraining element the palace must work around.
+Read as a structural pair, the shi-ying axis of Wind says that the mover of the indirect work shares the palace’s nature in pure form — the doubled yielding posture is the mover’s own — while the receiving position is held by the constraining element the palace must work around.
 The structural correlate of the Xiang’s 申命行事: extend the mandate from the position that doubles the palace’s nature; carry it through the position that constrains.

 For a cast, this static layer records the palace, generation label, shi and ying positions, each line's branch and six-relative, moving-line positions, transformed hexagram, and the use-spirit selected by question category.
 The public page keeps that structure as a method note rather than as default reading text.

-Audit status: unaudited_draft.
+Audit status: beta.
 The static-layer tables are pulled from the standard 京房纳甲 sequence and have not yet been cross-checked against the three reference texts named in the methodology.
 Errors should be reported against the v0.1.0 rule version in the GitHub rules directory.

 For the full pipeline (how the static layer reaches the AI interpretation), see Methodology → Najia engine.